zo0r/react-native-push-notification/README.md

     console.log("TOKEN:", token);
   },

-  // (required) Called when a remote or local notification is opened or received
+  // (required) Called when a remote is received in foreground or opened, or local notification is opened
   onNotification: function (notification) {
     console.log("NOTIFICATION:", notification);